Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Cons

-• Stretching payments over a longer period means paying more interest over time
+• Stretching payments over a longer period means paying more interest over time.

-• Forgiven amounts of student loans are free from federal taxation through 2025, but usually the IRS treats forgiven balances as taxable income (except for the PSLF program)
+• Forgiven amounts of student loans are free from federal taxation through 2025, but usually the IRS treats forgiven balances as taxable income (except for the PSLF program).

-• The system can be darned confusing
+• The system can be confusing to navigate.

 Student Loan Refinancing Tips From SoFi